seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 Type: `string`

-Default: `null`
+Default: `"free"`

 ### <a name="input_aisearch_sku"></a> [aisearch\_sku](#input\_aisearch\_sku)

-Description: The SKU of the Azure Cognitive Search service.
+Description: The SKU of the AI Search service.

 Type: `string`